 Art and Design at Meadlands is colourful, innovative and exciting.
-It is delivered through a motivating and inspiring curriculum where pupils are introduced to the work of artists and designers and challenged to interpret and respond to these artworks using a range of materials and specific techniques.
+Art is delivered through a motivating and inspiring curriculum where pupils are introduced to the work of artists and designers and challenged to interpret and respond to these artworks using a range of materials and specific techniques.
 We are passionate about creating projects to nurture the creative imagination and encourage all pupils from Nursery through to Year 6, to experiment, explore and take risks.

 At Meadlands we have a specialist art studio which is fully utilised.
-We value the traditional skills of observational drawing and teach students to question what they ‘see’ and explore with their eyes: developing an awareness of scale, pattern, shape, colour and texture.
-They enjoy playing with different perspectives and examining unusual views.
+We value the traditional skills of observational drawing and teach pupils to question what they ‘see’ and explore with their eyes: developing an awareness of line, scale, pattern, shape, colour, tone and texture.

 Pupils thoroughly enjoy the imaginative approach to art lessons.
-They are guided to demonstrate their experimentations, explain their techniques and constructively critique illusions they create.
+They are guided to demonstrate their experimentation, explain their techniques and constructively critique illusions they create.
 As a result, there are always lively conversations during art classes where the pupils are given opportunities to interpret what they see and discuss their different opinions and perceptions.
 Pupils use sketch books to record their observations and experimentations and are encouraged to use them to review and revisit ideas.

 Examples of Work